JardinDantzler/DS160_Final_Project_CNP_JDD/README.md

 # UCI_CoverType_Machine_Learning

-Project using supervised machine learning techniques from sklearn to work on the classification of the forest coverage type based on data given.
+Project using supervised machine learning techniques from sklearn to work on the classification nad prediction of the forest coverage type based on data given.

-The main dataset exists on the UCI machine learning repository: [https://archive.ics.uci.edu/ml/datasets/covertype]
+The dataset exists on the UCI machine learning repository: [https://archive.ics.uci.edu/ml/datasets/covertype]

-This project uses a small subset of that dataset, which was featured in a Kaggle competition: https://www.kaggle.com/c/forest-cover-type-prediction

 Machine learning techniques used:
+  - Support Vector Machine
-  - K-Nearest-Neighbors
+  - Random Forest Classifer
-  - Decision trees

 Primary python libraries used:
   - Visualizations: